 Rated for 100 feet deep with speeds of up to 2.5 miles per hour.
 Up to 2 hours run time with standard use.
 Waterproof to prevent accidental flooding.
 Removable buoyancy chamber for salt water.
-Powered by sealed lead acid battery.
+Powered by a sealed lead-acid battery.
 Space to mount camera.
 Choice of color.
 Can pull an average-sized adult.

 Occasional battery maintenance required.
 Can be a challenge to charge and close the battery chamber.